-- 1. Reports must be filed with the Secretary of State. - 2.
-Pursuant to Act 318 of 2017, campaign contributions and expenditure reports filed with the Secretary of State under Ark.
+- 2. Pursuant to Act 318 of 2017, campaign contributions and expenditure reports filed with the Secretary of State under Ark.
 Code Ann. § 7-6-207 are required to be filed in electronic form through the official website of the Secretary of State. - 3.
 In calculating the amount of contributions received or expenditures made for purposes of determining whether a candidate has received contributions or made expenditures in excess of five hundred dollars (\$500), the payment of the filing fee from the candidate's personal funds shall not be considered as either a contribution or an expenditure.
 Once the five hundred dollar (\$500) threshold has been met, a candidate who has used his or her personal funds to pay the filing fee is required to report same.
 Such a candidate would report the funds used to pay the filing fee as either a loan or a contribution to the campaign from the candidate and also as a campaign expenditure. - 4.
 All candidates are required to file a final report for an election regardless of whether or not they were opposed in the election.

-Alice Eastwood Lori Klein Sybil Jordan Hampton Commissioners 501 Woodlane Street, Suite 301N Post Office Box 1917 Little Rock, Arkansas 72203-1917 (501) 324-9600 Fax (501) 324-9606 Toll Free (800) 422-7773 www.arkansasethics.com
+Scott Irby Denese Fletcher Wendy L. Johnson 501 Woodlane Street, Suite 301N Post Office Box 1917 Little Rock, Arkansas 72203-1917 (501) 324-9600 Fax (501) 324-9606 Toll Free (800) 422-7773 www.arkansasethics.com